 - Set the precedent that everyone has to earn their keep.
 Just because you can spoil your children doesn’t mean you should.
 High schoolers and college students can work part-time jobs and save their own spending money.
 Younger children can earn allowances through chores and good grades.
 If your spouse isn’t traditionally employed, encourage them to volunteer, take classes, and actively manage the household.
 This dynamic will help your family members feel an innate sense of pride and value so they don’t need to turn to material possessions to fill them up.

 - Teach Empathy: Working with your spouse, create a culture of empathy and kindness in your home.
 Volunteer a couple times a month as a family, openly discuss the fact that most kids don’t grow up as fortunate as yours through no fault of their own, and practice random acts of kindness together.
 Acknowledge and praise your children when they show thoughtfulness and kindness, instead of only emphasizing academic and athletic success.
 Last but not least, teach your children about the value of money.

 - Share Low-Cost Experiences: Your kids and grandchildren should grow up knowing that some of the most fun, interesting, and meaningful life experiences cost very little.
 Going to the science museum, taking camping trips, and even getting into the routine of walking the family dog together each night are the sorts of bonding experiences that build relationships without emphasizing material objects.

-Now that you know what affluenza is, how to spot it in your own family, and how to counteract it, you can rest easy.
+Now that you know the definition, affluenza can be identified and counteracted in your own family.
 Your goal should be to continue building wealth without encouraging your kids and other members of your family to grow spoiled or entitled.
 For investing and wealth building strategies that keep your family’s needs in mind, contact us today.